Climate change and children: Environmental impact

-Children are sensitive to the lack of basic natural resources which is caused by natural phenomena droughts and flooding.
-Significantly around 160 million children live within extremely high drought regions and over 500 million inhabit areas with extremely high flood occasion.
-When it comes to the natural phenomenal occurrences, natural disasters lead to displacement of families and children.
-This displacement is done because of the extreme weather events with increased rates of physical and mental health insecurities.
+Children are vulnerable to the lack of basic natural resources that can be caused by natural phenomena like droughts and flooding.
+Significantly, around 160 million children live within extremely high drought regions and over 500 million inhabit areas with extremely high frequencies of flooding.
+Natural disasters also lead to displacement of families and children.
+Extreme weather events may also increase rates of physical and mental health insecurities.

 On the global level, children are estimated to tolerate 88% of the burden of disease because of climate change.
-Every child is dependent on caregivers and within their communities.
-The real threat is within the underprivileged areas which are already suffering from environmental; challenges.
-These will result in various diseases, disabilities, high death rate among children.
-In 2013, Intergovernmental Panel on Climate Change, assessed that the global temperatures will likely increase to 4.8 °C by 2100 if the current emissions continue to rise.
-It is important to mention that constant exposure to air pollutants affects the birth weight, small size for gestational age (SGA), and preterm birth cases.
-Once children are more exposed to air pollution (ozone, particulate matter, sulfur dioxide, or nitrogen dioxide) they tend to suffer from asthma resulting an increase airway oxidative stress and airway inflammation in asthmatic children Air pollution affects a child's neurodevelopment.
-For this if we come to compare a child born within h a cohort born before the closure of a located coal power plant, a cohort conceived after plant closure had significantly lower cord blood levels of PAH–DNA adducts and higher levels of brain-derived neurotrophic factor (BDNF), a protein needed in early brain development.
-This is where the risk lies.
+The burden is exacerbated within underprivileged areas already suffering from environmental challenges.
+These areas see higher rates of various diseases, disabilities, and a higher mortality rate among children.
+In 2013, the Intergovernmental Panel on Climate Change assessed that the global temperatures will likely increase by 4.8 °C by 2100 if the current emissions continue to rise.
+Constant exposure to air pollutants affects birth weights, and leads to a small size for gestational age (SGA), and preterm birth cases.
+Children exposed to air pollution (ozone, particulate matter, sulfur dioxide, or nitrogen dioxide) tend to suffer from asthma resulting an increase airway oxidative stress and airway inflammation in asthmatic children Air pollution also affects children's neurodevelopment.
+A comparison of children born before and after the closure of a local coal power plant, found that the children born after the closure had significantly lower cord blood levels of PAH–DNA adducts and higher levels of brain-derived neurotrophic factor (BDNF), a protein needed in early brain development.